ChromeUniverse/Personal-website/posts/freelancing.md

 Just because there's people who spend an ungodly amount of time messing around with Mudae (looking at you, Wilson), that doesn't mean that all Discord bots are useless or aren't technologically advanced.
 Take a look at [MEE6](https://mee6.xyz/), for instance: it handles over 19 million servers (!) and has customizable commands, moderation features, livestream alerts (i.e. serious third-party API integrations!), leveling systems, music playback and much more.
 MEE6's developers clearly know what they're doing.

 Discord bots aren't revolutionary, cutting-edge, *blazingly fast™* tech of the future.
 They're server-side programs written with the sole purpose of enhancing Discord guilds (i.e. "servers"), and that's it.
-But they still very much behave like real-world backend infrastucture and are perfectly capable of persisting arbitrary user info, querying databases, fetching data from APIs on the internet... and doing basically anything that a web server does!
+But they still very much behave like real-world backend infrastructure and are perfectly capable of persisting arbitrary user info, querying databases, fetching data from APIs on the internet... and doing basically anything that a web server does!
 And when done right, Discord bots most certainly have the potential to become exceptional software.

 Rant aside, I'll get into more detail about the actual bot I've built in a future article, so stay tuned. 😉